 This hobby has been good.
 It cannot be explained to anyone, yet it has followed me for 50 years, plus.
 June 23rd, 1967 is when I began with AM.
 FM had the first log on August 3,1970.
 There's no end in sight.

-This hobby has outlasted many things, 8 years at the AO Smith Corp in the maintenance division (masonry,) 33 years at Milwaukee County Transit, where a 30 year safe driving award was earned.
+This hobby (not obsession) has outlasted many things, 8 years at the AO Smith Corp in the maintenance division/masonry, 33 years at Milwaukee County Transit, where a 30 year safe driving award was earned.
 (They don't give them out for 33 years, hi!)
 Was never late once in 33 years and there was the trust and confidence of several and of course the jealousy, envy and almost hatred of those who were envious of someone who liked the job and succeeded, rather well.
 Retired at 59 years old and never, never looked back once.
 No regrets.
 Learned a lot.
 Still learning, dx'ing, traveling.

 Began DX-midAMerica in 1981, after a car accident where a guy ran a red light.
 Was bored and doing a dx bulletin took care of that, hi.
 In 1996, DX-midAMerica went on the net, and so all these years later, that effort is still going strong.
 In fact, this effort has been going almost as long as the interest in dx'ing and many who were dx'ers years ago have left the hobby!

 Other hobbies including model railroading, backyard birds/houses/etc, taking the dog for l-o-n-g walks, travel and enjoying life.

 Since retirement, Canada, South/North Carolina and the Cayman Islands and several areas have been visited several times.
 The Dakotas, Wyoming and Minnesota are other favorites.
 Still, every place, there's the radio and a sunset!